steqeq/0000/docs/how-to/rocm-for-hpc/index.rst

       * - Physics
         - `Chroma <https://github.com/amd/InfinityHub-CI/tree/main/chroma/>`_
-        - Data-parallel programming constructs for lattice field theory, lattice quantum chromodynamics (QCD) in particular.
+        - Data-parallel programming constructs for lattice field theory -- lattice quantum chromodynamics (QCD) in particular.
 It's used to simulate the behavior of quarks and gluons.
 Chroma uses SciDAC QDP++ data-parallel programming (in C++) that presents a single high-level code image to